spmfox/presentations/bootable-containers/bootable-containers.md

 ## How can this be automated?
 Ansible can be used to automate each step of this process:
 - Jinja templating for the containerfile, `bootc install` command, and custom systemd services for updating
-- Host configuration such as adding the proper ssh keys before deploy and creating the user and systemd jobs after deploy
+- Host configuration such as adding the proper SSH keys before deploy and creating the user and systemd jobs after deploy

 ###### https://github.com/spmfox/BootcBlade